0m15/shaderino/README.md

 Note: You'll have to declare the uniform in the fragment shader in order to use it.

 ### Uniform types
-By now, only these types are supported:
+Right now, only these types are supported:

 - `float`
 - `vec2`